CartoDB/airship/packages/styles/src/core/layout/sidebar/README.md

-Sidebars are hidden by default in mobile devices and only will be shown when the modifier class `as-sidebar--left--visible` or `as-sidebar--right--visible`  is present.
+Sidebars are hidden by default in mobile devices and only will be shown when the modifier class `as-sidebar--visible` is present.

 ```html
 noSource: true